Abdel135/p2p_file_transfer/README.md

      note that we are reading the input for know peer from a text file (optional) which you can edit and add 'done' at the end the argument after port number (peer0 for ex) represents the directory in which the peer stores its local files

-#### first compile all java files
+#### first compile all java files.
 ```console
 window-1
 foo@bar:~$ javac *.java
 ```
-open 5 different terminal windows to run the scenario described above
+Open 5 different terminal windows to run the scenario described above.

 ```console
 window-1